Active Learning with Task-Driven Representations for Messy Pools: Shortfalls of Unsupervised Representations for Messy Pools

 \section{Shortfalls of Unsupervised Representations for Messy Pools}

-We now explain why dealing with messy pools requires careful consideration of the underlying \emph{model} setup and not just the choice of acquisition function.
-Namely, we explain how using unsupervised representations, as per~\citep{semi_epig}, can itself break down in the messy pool scenario.
+\looseness=-1 We now explain why dealing with messy pools requires careful consideration of the underlying \emph{model} setup, not just the choice of acquisition function.
+Namely, we explain how using unsupervised representations, as per~\citep{semi_epig}, can itself break down with messy pools.

-\looseness=-1 To this end, we first highlight three key features that can occur with real--world pools and be problematic for active learning approaches: \textit{i)} \textbf{class imbalance}, an uneven distribution of classes; \textit{ii)} \textbf{redundant classes}, where the pool contains datapoints that are not one of the classes we wish to predict (e.g.~our pool is images of animals but our task is specifically classifying dog breeds); and \textit{iii)} \textbf{redundant information}, where there is significant information in the data beyond that is irrelevant to what we are trying to predict (e.g.~detecting legions in MRI brain data, where variations in equipment used to make scans causes large irrelevant variations in datapoints).
+\looseness=-1 To this end, we first highlight three key features that can occur with real--world pools and be problematic for active learning approaches: \textit{i)} \textbf{class imbalance}, an uneven distribution of classes; \textit{ii)} \textbf{redundant classes}, where the pool contains data points that are not one of the classes we wish to predict (e.g.~our pool is images of animals but our task is specifically classifying dog breeds); and \textit{iii)} \textbf{redundant information}, where there is significant information in the data that is irrelevant to what we are trying to predict (e.g.~detecting legions in MRI brain data, where variations in equipment used to make scans causes large irrelevant variations in data points).
 These ``messiness'' characteristics are present in a wide range of scenarios ranging from web-scraped data to natural data \citep{DeepALRealisticPool, DeepALWILD, messyData1, messyData2} and also encompass most forms of data messiness considered in prior work \citep{GALAXY, SIMILAR, deepOpenActiveLearning, zhang2023algorithm, nuggehalli2023direct}.

 \looseness=-1 A weakness of unsupervised representations here is that as our data becomes increasingly messy, the representations may fail to capture all the information relevant for our task.
 This has been observed outside of the active learning context for various unsupervised representation learning methods \citep{UnsupervisedPretrainUncurated, DivideContrastUncurated, RobustnessRepresentationDistShiftUncurated, FixAStep}.
 At a high level, it comes from unsupervised representations being \textit{task--agnostic}: as the pool becomes messier, the \textit{task--specific} information becomes smaller compared to the task--irrelevant information, and the representation increasingly focuses on the latter.
 Even if the task--specific information has not been lost completely by the unsupervised representation, its dilution will generally still increase the difficulty of learning an effective prediction head ~\citep{whendoescontrastive, FixAStep}.